Data-Locality-Aware Task Assignment and Scheduling for Distributed Job Executions: Algorithms for FIFO Queues

 \subsubsection{Approximation Analysis}

-In this section, we present the performance analysis of WF.
-The \textit{approximation factor} of WF against the optimum is defined as
+In this section, we analyze the performance of WF.
+The approximation factor of WF, compared to the optimal algorithm, is defined as:

-where $ I := I \big(c, \{ b_m^c \}_m \big) $ is an arrival instance of a new job $ c $ and the initial estimated busy time of each server just before job $ c $'s arrival. $ \text{OPT}(I) $ and $ \text{WF}(I) $ are respectively the maximum estimated busy times of participating servers after the tasks of job $ c $ are assigned by the optimal algorithm and WF.
+where $ I := I \big(c, \{ b_m^c \}_m \big) $ represents the arrival instance of a new job $c$ and the initial estimated busy times of all servers prior to job $c$’s arrival.
+Here, $\text{OPT}(I)$ and $\text{WF}(I)$ denote the maximum estimated busy times of participating servers after assigning job $c$’s tasks using the optimal algorithm and WF, respectively.

-\begin{theorem} For each newly arrived job $c$, the approximation factor of WF is at least $K_c$. \end{theorem} \begin{proof} The WF-to-optimal ratio is 1 whenever $ \mathcal{T}_c $ has only one task group or $ \mathcal{S}_c^k \cap \mathcal{S}_c^{k'} = \emptyset $ holds for any $ k \neq k' $.
-Thus, to get a worst-case ratio, we construct an instance $ I $ as illustrated in Fig. \ref{wf_lower_bound_I}, where the available servers of different task groups overlap.
+\begin{theorem} For each newly arrived job $c$, the approximation factor of WF is at least $K_c$. \end{theorem} \begin{proof} The WF-to-optimal ratio is 1 under favorable conditions, such as when $\mathcal{T}_c$ consists of only one task group or when $\mathcal{S}_c^k \cap \mathcal{S}_c^{k’} = \emptyset$ for all $k \neq k’$.
+However, to demonstrate the worst-case ratio, we construct a specific instance $I$, illustrated in Fig. \ref{wf_lower_bound_I}, where the available servers of different task groups overlap.